coreui/coreui-pro/docs/content/4.1/forms/date-picker.md

 ## Disabled

-Add the `disabled` boolean attribute on an input to give it a grayed out appearance and remove pointer events.
+Add the `data-coreui-disabled="true"` attribute on an input to give it a grayed out appearance and remove pointer events.

 {{< example >}}
 <div class="row">